-10 Top-Rated Tourist Attractions in Enna
+11 Top-Rated Attractions & Things to Do in Enna

 Sicily's highest city at almost 1,000 meters, Enna is also one of the few that is not on the coast, lying inland in almost the exact center of the island.
 The hilltop setting not only makes it more pleasant in Sicily's often scorching summer heat, but also means that it has views from nearly every terrace, giving it the nickname of Sicily's Belvedere.

-1 Villa Romana del Casale
+1. Villa Romana del Casale

 About 50 rooms have been uncovered, with more than 3,500 square meters of mosaic floors.
 These picture daily life, mythology, and hunting wild animals, forming one of the largest and most beautiful complexes in Roman antiquity.
 There is a well-preserved thermal bath complex; a peristyle surrounded by Corinthian columns with a colonnaded elliptical courtyard and a fountain in the center; and a number of small surrounding rooms, most with mosaics.